AGM & Conferences

 10. General Business

-The 111th NSWAA Annual General Meeting, Conference and Trade Exhibition will be held on Thursday, 23 and Friday 24 May 2024 at The Range Function Centre, 308 Copland Street, Wagga Wagga.
-The theme of the 2024 Conference is “Varroa – The Changing Face of Apiculture in Australia”.
+The 112th NSWAA Annual General Meeting, Conference and Trade Exhibition will be held on Thursday, 22 and Friday, 23 May 2025 at Riverside Function Centre, Ballina RSL Club, 1 Grant Street, Ballina.
+The theme of the 2025 Conference is “Managing Hives for Tomorrow, Today”.

-Wednesday, 22 May 2024 will be host to a NSW DPI run Varroa Management Workshop at The Range Function Centre followed by a Hospitality Evening at Tilly’s Wagga (109 Baylis Street), including canapés and drinks, commencing at 6:30pm, where delegates will have the opportunity to mingle and meet with some of our Guest Speakers.
+Wednesday, 22 May 2024 will be host to our Hospitality Evening within the Trade Exhibition space at Ballina RSL Club, including canapés and drinks, commencing at 5:00pm, where delegates will have the opportunity to mingle and meet with some of our Guest Speakers and explore our Trade Exhibition.

 Our feature Trade Exhibition, which will run for the two days of conference, will showcase trade booths from exhibitors from both Australia and overseas.

-Friday night will host our Annual Conference Dinner, sponsored by Australian Rainforest Honey.
-Featuring a two course meal and a live auction, this will be a night not to be missed!
+Friday night will host our Annual Conference Dinner, featuring a delicious meal and a live auction, this will be a night not to be missed!

 Tickets are limited so get in quick to avoid disappointment!